-The CIGIE Interagency Fellowship Program (CIFP) is designed to broaden perspectives of GS-13-15 participants and prepare them for future challenges.
-The program provides each Fellow a temporary interagency assignment (6 months) to help develop or enhance specific leadership competencies identified by both the Fellow and his/her home agency supervisor.
-These competencies align with the Office of Personnel Management (OPM) Senior Executive Service (SES) Executive Core Qualifications (ECQs) and would be outlined in the Fellow's Individual Development Plan (IDP).
-To complement and facilitate the rotation assignment, an Executive/SES mentorship/sponsorship component by home OIGs is also built into this program to provide executive review of IDP development and facilitate smooth transitions into and from the host Office of Inspector General (OIG) for the Fellow.
+The CIGIE Interagency Fellows Program is designed to broaden perspectives of GS‐13‐15 participants and prepare them for future challenges.
+The program provides each Fellow a temporary senior level interagency assignment (6‐months) to help develop or enhance specific leadership competencies identified by both the Fellow and his/her home agency Supervisor.
+These competencies align with the Executive Core Qualifications (ECQs) and would be outlined in the Fellow's Individual Development Plan (IDP).
+To complement and facilitate the rotation assignment, an Executive/SES mentorship/sponsorship component by home OIGs is also built into this program; to provide executive review of IDP development and facilitate smooth transitions both, into and from, the host OIG for the Fellow.

-Beyond the above, the CIFP supports the agency’s strategic plan and performance objectives, allows for expansion or enhancement of an employee’s current job, enables an employee to perform needed or potentially needed duties outside his/her current job, and meets current and future organizational needs in response to human resources plans.
+Beyond the above, the Fellows program supports the agency’s strategic plan and performance objectives; allows for expansion or enhancement of an employee’s current job; enables an employee to perform needed or potentially needed duties outside their current job; and meets current/future organizational needs in response to human resources plans.

 OIG participation in this program is voluntary.
 An OIG may host a Fellow, send a Fellow, both, or neither.
-CIGIE’s staff role is to help coordinate and facilitate agency participation and then evaluate the pilot program as to its demonstrated potential for future usage within CIGIE.
-The initiative relies on maximum flexibility afforded to individual OIGs to customize the program to advance their own strategic goals in succession planning and workforce development, as well as to further the individual performance objectives of their own aspiring executive leaders.
+CIGIE’s staff role is to help coordinate and facilitate agency participation and then evaluate the program in meetings its objectives.
+The initiative relies on maximum flexibility afforded individual OIG agencies to customize the program to advance their own strategic goals in succession planning, workforce development, and to further the individual performance objectives of their own aspiring executive leaders.

-The CIFP provides selected IG community employees with opportunities to expand their leadership competencies, broaden their organizational experiences, and foster professional networks.
-Specifically, the program pilot aims to:
+The CIGIE Interagency Fellows Program provides selected IG community employees with opportunities to expand their leadership competencies, broaden their organizational experiences, and foster professional networks.
+Specifically, the program aims to:

-- Deliver a collaborative, cross-OIG temporary (6-month) assignment opportunity that fosters growth and development, especially in the areas related to needed OPM’s SES ECQs.
+- Deliver a collaborative, cross‐OIG temporary (6‐month) senior level assignment opportunity that fosters growth and development, especially in the areas related to needed OPM’s SES ECQs.

 - Expose the Fellows to executive‐level mentorship/sponsorship during the rotation assignment.